Offered by a variety of big-name companies retail graduate schemes are structured, salaried and open doors to many

 - Aldi - provides an intensive year-long Graduate Area Manager Scheme.

 - Arcadia - owns brands such as Burton Menswear, Dorothy Perkins, Miss Selfridge, Topman, Topshop and Wallis.
-The company runs four graduate programmes, each with a focus on a particular business area, these include: buying, digital, finance and merchandising.
+The company runs four graduate programmes, each with a focus on a particular business area, including buying, digital, finance and merchandising.

 - Boots - offers seven different programmes covering commercial, digital, finance, global brands - brand commercial, global brands - brand marketing, HR, procurement and supply chain.

-- Dunelm - offers Graduate Leadership Programmes in areas such as business leadership, technology, software development and finance.
+- Dunelm - offers Graduate Leadership Programmes in areas such as business leadership, commercial, retail operations and people and finance.

 - Halfords - provides a two-year retail scheme.
-Beginning in store you'll then move into Halfords support centre.
+Beginning in store you'll move into Halfords support centre.
 By the second year you'll be working as an assistant manager.

 - Harrods - offer schemes in distribution and IT.